mendersoftware/mender-docs/03.Add-ons/01.Remote-Terminal/10.Overview/docs.md

 ## Loose coupling to Mender

 There is a loose coupling between Mender and the add-ons like mender-shell.
-Remote terminal expects a certain well-defined DBus API to be in place on a device, and a working websocket connection endpoint; none of these have to come from or go to Mender.
+Remote Terminal expects a certain well-defined DBus API to be in place on a device, and a working websocket connection endpoint; none of these have to come from or go to Mender.
 As long as you send compatible messages over the websocket, mender-shell will work.